 '''

 File

-Open -> pump_carter_sup.stp
+Open -> pump carter sup.stp

 '''

+The meshing will take a minute or two.
 You should obtain your mesh and may check in the number of element in the Model summary.
-With tetgen the default setting generate 33902 nodes and 110010 tetrahderal elements.
-In order to affect the mesh density study the command-line options in the tetgen manual.
+With netgen the default setting generate 16159 nodes and 65689 tetrahderal elements.
+In order to affect the mesh density study the command-line options of the netgen manual.
 Here we continue with the default mesh.